-With many of us still plugging away religiously at Ring Fit Adventure with our Nintendo Switch consoles, especially with the new addition of a rhythm game component, our thoughts turned to some of the wild peripherals for Nintendo machines that we’ve encountered in the past.
+With many of us still plugging away religiously at Ring Fit Adventure with our Nintendo Switch consoles, our thoughts turned to some of the wild peripherals for Nintendo machines that we’ve encountered in the past.

-Some of them were kind of useful, some were just cool in a crazy way and other were utter junk.
-But they all have one thing in common, and that’s their availability on various Nintendo systems since the NES.
+Some of them were kind of useful, some were just cool in a crazy way and others were utter junk.
+But they all had one thing in common, and that’s their availability on various Nintendo systems since the NES.
 We also had or have an alarming amount of them in our collection.